 “Using your inbox to drive your daily schedule might be fine for the entry-level or those content with a career of cubicle-dwelling mediocrity, but the best knowledge workers view their time like the best investors view their capital, as a resource to wield for maximum returns.”

-With this scheduling approach you get out of defense mode, stop letting tangents ruin your concentration, and start calling the shots around what type of work you do and when.
+Adopting time blocking stop is the first step to conquering the tangents that ruin your concentration, and start calling the shots around what type of work you do and when.
 In addition, when you track time spent on important tasks, you can better predict how much time will be needed for future tasks and projects.

 Helps establish flow